 - To hold and promote exhibitions of photography

 Membership of TPS (Toowoomba Photographic Society) is open to anyone with an interest in photography.
-You don’t have to be a professional photographer to become a member with us.
-So if photography is your passion, then come along join us and talk with like minded people.
+You don’t have to be a professional photographer to become a member of TPS.
+So if photography is your passion, then come along join us and talk with like-minded people.

 The benefits of membership are numerous and include:

 - access to our monthly newsletter.